huahuayu/snippets/2021/generate-special-contract-address.md

 3. call `getCreationBytecode` get bytecode of `Foo` contract
 4. deploy `AddressFinder` contract
 5. call `AddressFinder.getAddress` by pass factory address and `Foo` bytecode, and give a random `salt`, you will get an address in return.
+6. Salt must be byte32，if use remix to pass the salt, it is looks like `0x81ab92dd3a944ae29ec86e46c4e891b3ef3078f446cd88c56edd342542c3a8cc`
-6. use the same `salt` call `Factory.deploy`, you will get a `Foo` contract deployed in the same address you got at step5.
+7. use the same `salt` call `Factory.deploy`, you will get a `Foo` contract deployed in the same address you got at step5.
 Magic!
-7. repeat step5, with other random `salt`, until find an address you like.
+8. repeat step5, with other random `salt`, until find an address you like.